 Faculty Summer Seminar: "The Quest for God & the Good Life," June 2015

 The 2015 Annual Faculty Summer Seminar on "The Quest for God & The Good Life, " facilitated by Mark T. Miller was held on June 2-4, 2015.
 The seminar was co-sponsored by the Center for Catholic Studies, The Center for Vocation and Servant Leadership and the William J. Toth Endowed Professorship.

 The seminar presented the theological anthropology of Bernard Lonergan and his vision of the human person as one who is called to greatness, yet fallible and open to redemption.
 The seminar was based on Mark Miller's The Quest for God & The Good Life (Catholic University of America Press, 2013) as well as Bernard Lonergan's "Existenz and Aggiornamento" and a chapter on "Religion" from his Method in Theology.

-Mark T. Miller is Associate Professor of systematic theology and Associate Director of the St. Ignatius Institute.
+Mark T. Miller is Associate Professor of systematic theology and Associate Director of the St. Ignatius Institute at the University of San Francisco.
 He also teaches in Catholic Studies and Philippine studies.
 His interests focus on anthropology, soteriology, political theology, Trinity and Christology.
 His Ph.D. is from Boston College with the dissertation title of, "Why the Passion?: Bernard Lonergan on the Cross as Communication."
 His undergraduate degree is in International Studies from Georgetown University.
 Dr. Miller has taught at the Ateneo de Zamboanga, the University of Asia and the Pacific, Boston College and Georgetown University.

 Faculty essays reflecting on the seminar can be found here.